 HP records 11 new COVID cases, tally rises to 851

-Eleven more people tested positive for COVID-19 in Himachal Pradesh taking the state's total tally of cases to 851 on Friday, the Health Department said.
+Eleven more people tested positive for COVID-19 in Himachal Pradesh on Friday, taking the state's total tally of cases to 851, the Health Department said.
 Among the fresh cases, 10 were reported from Kangra and one from Solan, Additional Chief Secretary (Health) R D Dhiman said, adding that the number of active cases in the state stood at 339.

 Eight patients -- five from Kangra and one each from Shimla, Solan and Una -- have recovered from the infection on Friday, he said.
 So far, 491 people have recovered, while 11 COVID-19 patients have migrated out of the state, Dhiman said.